lingsoft/smegram-elg/README.md

 Then run the container and copy the zcheck file from the container
 ```
-docker run --name -it -d sme-src lang-sme
+docker run -it -d lang-sme bash
 docker cp lang-sme:/home/lang-sme/tools/grammarcheckers/se.zcheck
 ```

-#### Download pre-built files

-TODO

-#### Command-line tool
+TODO: REMOVE?
+>>>>

-The tool is located inside the directory `se` and instant test can be done likes
+The command-line tool is located inside the directory `se` and instant test can be done likes

 ```
 cd se
 echo “boazodoallo guovlu” | divvun-checker -s pipespec.xml -n smegram